-My collective Building the Anti-Racist Classroom (BARC), for example, sees our community as the wider students and staff of color in higher education who are nevertheless marginalized by the academy.
-We look to the peripheries of universities and help create spaces where people who are excluded, subjugated, and exploited can be recognized.
+When I formerly worked with the collective Building the Anti-Racist Classroom (BARC), we saw our community as the wider students and staff of color in higher education who are marginalized in the academy.
+We looked to the peripheries of universities and helped create spaces where people who are excluded, subjugated, and exploited could be recognized.

 We produced this video below of our first workshop in London, held at Queen Mary University of London Students Union, on October 18–19, 2018.

 There’s no single or universal approach to scholar-activism.
 Nor is there a commonly agreed framework that if you follow these steps you can become a scholar-activist.
 While scholar-activists broadly direct their scholarship towards social change, what exactly that change looks like and who that change is intended to benefit varies from scholar-activist to scholar-activist.

 There’s also no agreement on what makes a scholar-activist.
 Some set the bar for scholar-activism high.
 They describe scholar-activists as those who barely hang onto a job in academia while spending the vast majority of their time marching in rallies and protesting the government.
 Others use the scholar-activist label very loosely, suggesting that to simply be a marginalized person in academia is ‘resistance through our existence’.